 We follow the guidance under the Regulated Operations Topic of the FASB ASC.
 Our financial statements reflect the effects of the rate-making principles followed by the ICC.
 Certain items that would otherwise be immediately recognized as revenues and expenses are deferred as regulatory assets and regulatory liabilities for future recovery or refund to customers, as authorized by the ICC.
-Future recovery of regulatory assets is not assured, and is generally subject to review by the ICC in rate proceedings for matters such as prudence and reasonableness.
+Future recovery of regulatory assets is not assured and is generally subject to review by the ICC in rate proceedings for matters such as prudence and reasonableness.
 Once approved, the regulatory assets and liabilities are amortized into earnings over the rate recovery period.
 If recovery or refund of costs is not approved or is no longer considered probable, these regulatory assets or liabilities are recognized in current period earnings.
-Management regularly assesses whether these regulatory assets and liabilities are probable of future recovery or refund by considering factors such as changes in the regulatory environment, and our earnings.
+Management regularly assesses whether these regulatory assets and liabilities are probable of future recovery or refund by considering factors such as changes in the regulatory environment, earnings from our natural gas utility operations, and the status of any pending or potential deregulation legislation.

-The application of the Regulated Operations Topic of the FASB ASC would be discontinued if all or a separable portion of our natural gas utility operations no longer meet the criteria for application.
+The application of the Regulated Operations Topic of the FASB ASC would be discontinued if all or a separable portion of our utility operations no longer met the criteria for application.
 Our regulatory assets and liabilities would be written off as a charge to income as an unusual or infrequently occurring item in the period in which discontinuation occurred.
-As of December 31, 2015, we had \$81.3 million in regulatory assets and \$18.1 million in regulatory liabilities.
+As of December 31, 2016, we had \$69.4 million million in regulatory assets and \$20.2 million million in regulatory liabilities.
 See Note 5, Regulatory Assets and Liabilities, for more information.